 This item is part of the ‘Glimpses of before: 1970s UK Performance Art’ Study Room Guide by Helena Goldwater (P2497)

-This article can be found in the miscellaneous articles 3 binder
+On the work of Kate Gilmore.
+This article can be found in the miscellaneous articles 3 binder.

 Article by Anna Watkins Fisher featuring: Amber Hawk, Kate Gilmore, Ann Liv Young.
 This article can be found in the Miscellaneous Articles 3 binder

 A collection of articles and documentation about the artist Amber Hawk Swanson.
 In Miscellaneous Articles 3.

 Carmelita Tropicana / part of Trashing Performance commissioned by Performance Matters.